L.M.Reid is an Irish writer who has published many history articles online and in magazines.

 Two pictures in the convent, one of Our Lady and another of St Teresa were badly damaged by the bullets.
 The nuns made plans to evacuate the convent but they realised they would be safer inside rather than try to cross Green Street where the bullets were flying all around them.

-North King Street Massacre
+North King Street Massacre in 1916

 The South Staffordshire Regiment was ordered to get through Capel Street and link up with the other Brigade in Queen Street.
 Commander Taylor of the British Army had stopped at the end of North King Street and Capel Street.